-Now in its fourth year, the Edwards Collective is a group of approximately 35 students who have applied to live together in a residential community that celebrates the humanities and creative arts.
+Now in its sixth year, the Edwards Collective is a group of approximately 35 students who have applied to live together in a residential community that celebrates the humanities and creative arts.
 The Edwards Collective takes its name from its home in Edwards Hall, where the Collective occupies the third, fourth and fifth floors – 31 single rooms and 2 two-room doubles.
 This physical proximity affords many opportunities for informal discussion, critiquing and collaboration, allowing students to forge lasting bonds with fellow student-artists.

 Members of the Edwards Collective:

 - Enjoy a Friday morning "coffee & croissants" get-together and a weekly dinner with other Collective participants, sometimes meeting with visiting writers or artists on campus, or favorite professors.

 - Receive informal guidance from Resident Graduate Students with expertise in the arts and humanities, who will live in an apartment suite nearby and host weekly “study breaks.”